310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% bubble Midori norsmile %}
 No… When I was made to take the commander role, everyone also gave their absolute best from start to end.

 It’s now my turn to do the same, right?
-Mhm, probably….
+Mhm, probably…
 {% endbubble %}

 {% bubble Chiaki smilesoft2 %}